drai-inn/llm-nesi-example/vllm-slurm-proxy/README.md

   ```
 - copy the env file and edit
   - `cp .env.example .env`
-  - edit `.env` and insert your duckdns domain and token
+  - edit `.env` and insert your duckdns domain (without ".duckdns.org") and token
 - start the services with `sudo docker compose up -d`
   - this can take some time the first time you run it as it has to pull the docker images

 On NeSI:

 - create an SSH key pair if you don't already have one in ~/.ssh (e.g. `ssh-keygen`)
+  - if you don't choose one of the standard names (e.g. "id_rsa" for RSA keys) you'll need to modify the `ssh` commands throughout to add the `-i ~/.ssh/my_ssh_key` changing "my_ssh_key" to the name of the SSH key you created
 - copy the public key and then paste it into `~/.ssh/authorized_keys` **on the VM**
 - test SSH'ing to the VM `ssh ubuntu@<chosensubdomain>.duckdns.org` and make sure you can do it without a password
 - clone this repo and change to the slurm subdirectory